cs-soc-tudublin/docs/docs/how-to/joining-committee.md

   - joining
   - committee
 ---
-# Joining the Committee - Infrastructure
+# *How To:* Joining the Committee - Infrastructure
 (This document is designed to be used by incoming CS++ Committee, if you're not that, you don't need to read it!)

 If you haven't heard it yet, congratulations!
 Welcome to the CS++ committee!